New Supporting Member

 NERC's mission is to advance an environmentally sustainable economy by promoting source and toxicity reduction, recycling, and the purchasing of environmentally preferable products and services.

-State and Advisory Member Updates, as well articles of General Interest and guest blogs are provided as submissions to NERC and may not reflect the policy or position of the Northeast Recycling Council, Inc.
+State and Advisory Member Updates are provided as submissions to NERC and may not reflect the policy or position of the Northeast Recycling Council, Inc.

 NERC is an equal opportunity provider and employer.

 We are delighted to welcome Carpet America Recovery Effort (CARE) as a new Supporting Member of NERC and the Rhode Island Department of Environmental Management as a renewing Supporting Member.

 A hallmark of NERC is the strength of multi-stakeholder involvement and problem solving.
 This is a direct result of the active participation and support of NERC’s Advisory Members.

 To see a listing of Advisory Members and the benefits of membership, visit the NERC Advisory Membership web page.